Skip to main content

 In 2024-25, our workshop has moved up to the fall!

-The 2024-25 Faculty & Administrator Workshop, held in a hybrid format at Yale University on Nov.
-1-2, will focusing on diversifying student bodies and outreach, including to high schools, within REEES fields.
-Funding for travel and accommodations is available for employees with stated need (including graduate students and teaching associates who are in pre-professional positions) from northeast institutions.
+The 2024-25 Faculty & Administrator Workshop, held in a hybrid format at the University of New Haven and Yale University on Nov.
+1-2, focuses on diversifying outreach, including to high schools.
+Employees of northeast institutions, as well as graduate students and teaching associates in pre-professional positions, are encouraged to attend in person.
+All are welcome online.

 Workshop Schedule

 Friday, Nov.
-1: All Panel Sessions at the University of New Haven (Maxcy Hall, room 103)
+1: All Panel Sessions at the University of New Haven (in Maxcy Hall, room 103, unless otherwise marked)

-1:15-2:45 Session 1 – Engaging Contemporary Refugee Narratives and Historical Holocaust Testimonies: Collaborations between King School History Students and Yale’s Fortunoff Archive
+1:15-2:45 Session 1 – Engaging Historical Holocaust Testimonies and Contemporary Ukrainian and Syrian Refugee Narratives: Collaborations between King School History Students and Yale’s Fortunoff Video Archive (for questions about accessing a recording of this session, contact ian.macmillen@yale.edu)

 • Aya Marczyk, Curriculum Development Fellow, The Fortunoff Video Archive for Holocaust Testimonies, Yale University